These Draft Workpaper Notes Posted .

 A viable cultural mileu of fisherman-farmers, known as Austro-Tai, existed in the Fujian area on the south coast of China.
 They rice farmed and fished in the waters in the Straits of Taiwan from boats with hooks and nets.

 A study paper published in July 2020, A Genetic History of China reported: "ancient individuals from southern China as being most closely related to modern-day Southeast Asians and show an affinity to modern-day Austronesian populations."

-This finding is based on the WeGene company extensive Asian reference population database.
-Its analytical algorithm uses machine learning based on the admixture ancestor analysis tool developed by the University of California (UCLA) in Los Angeles.
+DNA analysis by the Wegene Company traces my ethnic markers as being that of present day Southern mainland Han and consistent with that of the early inhabitants of Taiwan.
+The WeGene analytical algorithm uses machine learning based on the admixture ancestor analysis tool developed by the University of California (UCLA) in Los Angeles.
 The algorithm compares the tested person's autosomal DNA information with that of reference populations in their database and quantifies the similarities.

 WeGene's admixture findings in Table 9 matched my DNA with that of populations now living in the geographical area of present-day Taiwan and those living in the Southern Han population some 81 miles across the Taiwan Straits in mainland Fujian.
 Razid Kann writes, "Fujian seem most similar to Austronesians.
 Today no one from these regions is "pure" southern.
 Rather, they are a mix.
 The Austronesians migrated out early enough that they carry southern East Asian ancestry exclusively."

 As reported in Table 9, my ancestry is ethnic Chinese most of wish is from the indigenous Amis and Atayal people and a bit less from Southern Han, which is dominant in Taiwan.
 Estimates are that about 85% of Taiwanese people might have some indigenous tribes' genetic markers.